 • Valve prefills brine tank with soft water 90 minues before regeneration cycle

-• Also available in Twin Tank system
+• Also available in Twin Tank alternating water softener system.
+Soft water 24/7

 Cons: